 In the remaining tabs, you can add featured groups (the LinkedIn groups you want to showcase on your page) and add language versions of your page.
 These may come in handy further down the line, but if you don’t have anything to put there yet, don’t worry – you’ll get there eventually!

 Finally, the fun part – adding a cover image to your Page.
 The recommended dimensions for a perfect LinkedIn Page photo are 1536px X 768px.
 It’s best if you make the cover photo simple and corresponding to your profile picture.
-Use online tools to make sure your aesthetics are on point – Canva is a great free solution.
+Use a LinkedIn background photo maker to make sure your aesthetics are on point.

 You are now ready to post your first update.
 Say hello to the LinkedIn community by briefly introducing your company.
 One way to do this is to post an update about one of your recent projects.
 Don’t forget to add an image or a short video to your first update – research found that posts with images gather up to 98% more comments than text-only updates.